SaktiArifDwiPutra/SaktiArifDwiPutra/README.md

 - Oracle Academy — Database Learning Program
 - AWS Academy / AWS Foundation AI Training
 - Dicoding Development / Learning Activities
-- Other technology and software development training certificates

 > 📌 More certificates and achievements will be added as my learning journey continues.